 Space Center Houston reserves the right to cancel prior to the event due to low enrollment.
 Final cancellations for this reason will be determined four (4) weeks or more from the scheduled date.

-No refunds will be given in the case of poor weather during the entire five-day program.
+No refunds will be given in the case of poor weather, which results in a balloon not being launched during the entire five-day program.

 No refunds will be given if the high-altitude balloon and payload are lost and/or cannot be recovered.